willr42/coder-t2a2/README.md

 # References

+Dhruv, S. (2019).
+Pros and Cons of using PostgreSQL for Application Development. [online] Aalpha.
+Available at: https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development/.

+e-satis (2009). database - What is an ORM, how does it work, and how should I use one? [online] Stack Overflow.
+Available at: https://stackoverflow.com/a/1279678.

+Liang, M. (2021).
+Understanding Object-Relational Mapping: Pros, Cons, and Types. [online] AltexSoft.
+Available at: https://www.altexsoft.com/blog/object-relational-mapping/.

-- [1]: https://www.guru99.com/introduction-postgresql.html Peterson, R. (2019).
+Peterson, R. (2019).
 What is PostgreSQL?
 Introduction, History, Features, Advantages. [online] Guru99.com.
-- [2]: https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development/ Dhruv, S. (2019).
-Pros and Cons of using PostgreSQL for Application Development. [online] Aalpha.
+Available at: https://www.guru99.com/introduction-postgresql.html.
 ‌
+‌ ‌